 Several of Route 66’s famous nicknames came during The Great Depression.
 Hundreds of thousands of farmers migrated to California to escape the Dust Bowl.
 Those migrants knew Route 66 as “The Road to Opportunity”.
 In John Steinbeck’s novel The Grapes of Wrath, he coined the popular nickname: “The Mother Road”.

-As the years went on, Route 66 couldn’t handle modern traffic.
+Route 66 was decommissioned in 1985 because, as the years went on, Route 66 couldn’t handle modern traffic.
 Roads needed to take on heavier loads as trucks were able to ship larger carrying capacities.
-Bridges became outdated and unsafe, but WWII slowed down repairs.
+Bridges became outdated and unsafe, and so it was decided to decommission Route 66.

 The Interstate System

 The end came with President Eisenhower’s Federal-Aid Highway Act of 1956.
 It funded the modern Interstate system.
 Unlike highways, interstates had more than two lanes.
 They ran in a grid making them less random than older highways.
 Instead of running through small towns, interstates ran around them to avoid traffic.
 It was a much quicker way to travel.